-3 If you need to reroute a link, right-click the link, then click Edit to open the Edit Domain Link dialog box and make changes as needed.
+3 If you need to reroute a link, right-click the link, then Edit to open the Edit Domain Link dialog box and make changes as needed.

-10.2.8 Saving and Synchronizing Link Configuration Information
+Saving and Synchronizing Link Configuration Information

-Whenever you modify link configuration information, a cautionary symbol (see Section 10.3.2, "Link Status Symbols," on page 150) appears next to the modified link until you save the current link configuration by clicking Edit > Save.
+Whenever you modify link configuration information, a cautionary symbol (see "Link Status Symbols" on page 143) appears next to the modified link until you save the current link configuration by clicking Edit > Save.
 If you are making extensive changes to link configuration information, you should save regularly.
 When you save, the information is written out to the domain database (wpdomain.db) for the domain to which you are currently connected.
 You can change to a different domain database without exiting the Link Configuration tool by clicking File > Open.